 Plagiarism means the imitation or copying of another person’s work and presenting it as if it were one’s own.
 Plagiarism is considered cheating and a violation of academic honesty, which is an important element in all academic activities.

-To prevent and discover cases of plagiarism, Lund University is using a tool called Urkund, an e-mail based system which automatically checks students' works against existing texts.
+To prevent and discover cases of plagiarism, Lund University is using a tool called Urkund, a system which automatically checks students' works against existing texts.